Constitutionalism: Criticisms

 Legal scholar Jeremy Waldron contends that constitutionalism is often undemocratic:

-Constitutionalism has also been the subject of criticism by Murray Rothbard, who attacked constitutionalism as being incapable of restraining governments and not protecting the rights of citizens from their governments:
+Libertarian political theorist Murray Rothbard criticized constitutionalism as being incapable of restraining governments and not protecting the rights of citizens from their governments:

-[i]t is true that, in the United States, at least, we have a constitution that imposes strict limits on some powers of government.
+It is true that, in the United States, at least, we have a constitution that imposes strict limits on some powers of government.
 But, as we have discovered in the past century, no constitution can interpret or enforce itself; it must be interpreted by men.
 And if the ultimate power to interpret a constitution is given to the government's own Supreme Court, then the inevitable tendency is for the Court to continue to place its imprimatur on ever-broader powers for its own government.
 Furthermore, the highly touted "checks and balances" and "separation of powers" in the American government are flimsy indeed, since in the final analysis all of these divisions are part of the same government and are governed by the same set of rulers.